davenkin/andy-springboot-sample/ADRs/006_request_process_flow.md

         equipment.updateHolder(command.name());
 ```

-5. Inside the business method, domain event can be raised according to requirements.
+5. Inside the business method, Domain Event can be raised according to requirements.
 6. Save the updated `Equipment` back into database:

 ```java